rrmajiros/TVA-Boom-Deployment-Calculator/README.md

 Dynamic Recommendations: Provides a recommendation for a Cascade Booming System when river currents are high, including details on the number of segments, segment length, and total anchors needed.

+Google AI Integration: Generates a professional operational report that summarizes the stratey and outlines the operating conditions a logistics.

-Airtable Integration: Generates a professional operational report and automatically saves all deployment data to an Airtable database for record-keeping and analysis.
+Airtable Integration: Automatically saves all deployment data to an Airtable database for advanced strategy development, record-keeping and analysis.

 Reference Data: All calculations are based on the 2013 EPA Inland Response Tactics Manual and are adapted for 8x12 river boom and 22 lb Danforth anchors.